AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-kafka-streaming-operations.md

 ## Consumer Lag Monitoring in Production

-Consumer lag—the gap between the latest offset in a Kafka partition and the consumer group's current committed offset—is the most important operational metric for streaming platforms.
+Consumer lag, the gap between the latest offset in a Kafka partition and the consumer group's current committed offset, is the most important operational metric for streaming platforms.
 Growing consumer lag means the pipeline is falling behind incoming data.
 Without monitoring and alerting on consumer lag, you may not discover a falling pipeline until business logic downstream has been starved for hours.

 The standard tools for consumer lag monitoring: